-will be afforded for rough-in piping or fixtures removed prior to inspection.
-SDC credit under this paragraph may only be obtained by submitting the original Master Plumber's copy of the approved Postcard Permit document at the time of application for hook-up of the replacement or remodeled structure.
+(j) Fixtures verified by WSSC inspection prior to removal may result in credits toward SDC in a replacement structure.
+Following written application by a registered master plumber, postcard permit inspections to confirm fixtures prior to removal will be the basis for calculating any SDC credit.
+No credit will be afforded for rough-in piping or fixtures removed prior to inspection.
+SDC credit under this subsection may only be obtained by submitting the original master plumber's copy of the approved postcard permit document at the time of application for hookup of the replacement or remodeled structure.
 Credit obtained under this provision may only be used toward the remodeling of the existing structure or the redevelopment of a property from which the original fixtures were removed.
+(Amended during 2019 codification; CUS 98-01 § 3)